bcgov/design-research-guide/docs/planning-research/compensation.md

 When planning which gift cards to purchase
 - Choose three to five options (for example, gas station, grocery store, restaurant)
 - Think about your research location and the services available there.
-The location you are in will dictate which gift cards you offer.
+  - The location you are in will dictate which gift cards you offer.
 For example, not every city has an Esso or Save-on-Foods, but every region will have a gas station and grocery store.
-Look up what services are available in each research location.
+Look up what services are available in each research location
 - Avoid using prepaid Visas or Mastercards.
 These cards have an additional activation fee.
-Factor the activation fees into your budget if you choose to purchase prepaid cards.
+Factor the activation fees into your budget if you choose to purchase prepaid cards
 - Let the participant select which gift card is best for them

-> At this time, we are not able to provide electronic gift cards.
+### Electronic Gift Cards

+You can purchase electronic gift cards (eGift Cards) as stipends.
+You must follow core policy for [online purchases](https://www2.gov.bc.ca/gov/content/governments/policies-for-government/purchase-card-manual/making-purchases#internet) when buying electronic gift cards.

 ## Proof of Compensation

 - You must create a record of proof that the participant received the compensation for accounting and auditing purposes
-- Gift cards can be perceived as being for personal use so receipts are mandatory in case a [Freedom of Information](https://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/open-government/open-information/freedom-of-information) request is made or an audit happens
+- Gift cards can be perceived as being for personal use so receipts are mandatory in case a [Freedom of Information](https://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/open-government/open-information/freedom-of-information) request is made, or an audit happens
-- Use a [stipend receipt](https://github.com/bcgov/user-research-guide/raw/master/docs/templates/Stipend_Receipt_Template.docx) to create a record of proof that the participant received the gift card
+- For in person research, use a [stipend receipt](https://github.com/bcgov/user-research-guide/raw/master/docs/templates/Stipend_Receipt_Template.docx) to create a record of proof that the participant received the gift card
+- For remote research, you can ask the participant to
+  - Acknowledge they received the stipend on the consent form
+  - Respond by email that they received the stipend
+  - Sign and scan a printed stipend receipt

+> Talk to your finance department for how they would prefer to create records of compensation.

 Before using the template, complete the highlighted fields with your project information.